• Skip to primary navigation

 Any time I've purchased store bought packaged whole wheat buns, my family all agreed they taste more like cardboard.
 The from-scratch whole wheat bread from our bread machine proved just how delicious whole wheat breads can actually be.

-Inspired by the honey whole wheat bread machine recipe in my new cookbook, I wanted to create a bun that would pair better with our favorite hamburgers.
+Inspired by the honey whole wheat bread machine recipe in The Ultimate Bread Machine Cookbook, I wanted to create a bun that would pair better with our favorite hamburgers.
 I love the rich, nutty taste of the whole wheat and the hearty texture of these buns.

 You can easily pop the ingredients for the dough into your machine at lunchtime and have fresh baked hamburger buns for a grill-out by early evening.